 A festival of micro-reserves was held on September 8, in the village of Saruu.
-The location was selected as it is in the floodplains of the Zhuku, Sary-Dzhaz, and Karkyra rivers, and the event was coordinated by the «Living Floodplain of Issyk-Kul» project by the “Center for civil initiatives LEADER”, a local NGO, and supported by WWF Russia and the Critical Ecosystem Partnership Fund (CEPF).
+The location was selected as it is in the floodplains of the Zhuku, Sary-Dzhaz, and Karkyra rivers, and the event was coordinated by the «Living Floodplain of Issyk-Kul» project by the “Center for civil initiatives LEADER”, a local NGO, and supported by WWF Central Asia and the Critical Ecosystem Partnership Fund (CEPF).

 The festival was attended by schoolchildren, reporters, villagers, experts and those involved in the recent designation of the «Zhuuku», «Sary-Dzhaz» and «Karkyra» micro-reserves.
 The event was attended Esengeldiuulu Nurgazy, the deputy akim (mayor) of the Jeti-Oguz region of the Issyk-Kul region.